lukesimon32/Budget-Tracker/README.md

 # Budget-Tracker

-In this assignment, we were to add functionality to an existing budget tracker app to allow offline functionality.
+In this assignment, we were to add offline functionality to an existing budget tracker app.

 Link to deployed application []